How to Prevent Acne In The Summer

 Try To Stay out Of The Heat As Much as You Can.

 If you are able to, find as much shade as you can.
-Heat can aggravate skin and cause it to answer with acne and unsightly breakouts.
+Heat can aggravate the skin and cause it to answer with acne and unsightly breakouts.

 Wear Proper Clothing to Keep your Skin Drier - Looser or easy-fitting clothes are the ideal choice for reducing the amount of sweating.
 Looser clothes also help the sweat to evaporate faster.
 These two factors ensure that the skin is kept sweat-free to a greater extent.
-Better air circulation between the clothes and body also ensures that proliferation of bacterial infection is impaired.
+Better air circulation between the clothes and body also ensures that the proliferation of bacterial infection is impaired.
 This prevents body odor too.
-Loose-fitting clothes tend to rub less against the skin, reducing chances of developing rashes.
+Loose-fitting clothes tend to rub less against the skin, reducing the chances of developing rashes.
 This is particularly important for those who are regular at the gym or wear formals for a major part of the day.

 Tanning Beds and Acne - Stay away from tanning beds by the desire for a quick tan.
-Lying out in the sun or tanning in the tanning bed can camouflage current acne breakouts, but eventually the skin will become discolored and peppered with acne again.
-Tanning causes thickening of the skin which promotes pore clogging.
+Lying out in the sun or tanning in the tanning bed can camouflage current acne breakouts, but eventually, the skin will become discolored and peppered with acne again.
+Tanning causes thickening of the skin which promotes pore-clogging.
 Approximately 2-3 weeks after tanning, you may experience a new acne flare.
-Unfortunately, you will not likely associate the break out with the sun exposure or tanning bed use, and will continue the cycle.
+Unfortunately, you will not likely associate the break out with the sun exposure or tanning bed use and will continue the cycle.

 Keep in mind that your diet may be contributing to your acne - The yeast thrives on sugar-rich, oily skin, but eating low-carb foods puts the yeast on a starvation diet.
 For severe back and chest acne, eat nutritionally-rich foods while shutting the restaurant doors to the yeast.

-Control That Oil - Oil glands are in overdrive during hot weather.
+Control That Oil - Oil glands is in overdrive during hot weather.
 Over-active oil glands are one of the major causes of blackheads and clogged pores.
 To control oily skin, try a water-based toner in the morning and night.
 Read ingredients, ask a professional and then avoid harsh alcohol-based toners.
 They tend to dry skin out.
 Dry skin coupled with aggravated skin is not pretty on anyone.